 Not all kernel tests are onboarded into CKI and thus they can’t run as part of the merge request pipeline.
 Please consider automating and onboarding as many kernel tests as possible to increase the test coverage and avoid having to manually trigger the tests every time they are needed.

 For testing outside of CI pipelines, developers, QE and users are encouraged to

 reuse kernels built by CKI.
 Kernel tarballs or RPM repository links (usable by

-There are two URLs linked in the job output:
+Example of URLs linked in the job output:

 The first URL links to a browsable artifact page.
 This can use the GitLab artifacts web interface, or an external S3 storage.
 The second URL links to a yum/dnf repo file.
-Both links are also provided to QE in the Bugzilla associated with the MR.
+Both links are also provided to QE in the Bugzilla/JIRA associated with the MR.